Government, History & Politics

 The Cayman Islands has a rich history and a vibrant culture that is constantly evolving.
 Due to its small geographic size, large scale changes in Cayman are felt almost immediately.

 So it is not surprising that politics is a hot topic among locals.
 While Cayman creates its own laws and has its own appointed government officials, the country maintains a strong relationship with the United Kingdom.
-With May 2017 being an election year for the Cayman Islands, Cayman Resident encourages readers to familiarise themselves with the history of the Islands and how Cayman’s government system is structured.

 While Cayman does celebrate Discovery Day, you may be surprised to learn that Christopher Columbus was probably not the first human to discover the country.